eddyerburgh/notes/docs/operating-systems/linux/process-scheduling.md

 #### Waking up

 Waking up is handled by the `wake_up()` function which wakes all tasks on the given wait queue.
-It calls `try_to_wake_up()` on each task which sets the task `state` to `TASK_RUNNING`, adds the task the rbtree with `enqueue_task()`, and sets `need_resched` if the awakened task priority is higher than the current task.
+It calls `try_to_wake_up()` on each task which sets the task `state` to `TASK_RUNNING`, adds the task to the red-black tree with `enqueue_task()`, and sets `need_resched` if the awakened task priority is higher than the current task.
 Generally the code that causes the event calls `wake_up()` {% cite lkd -l 61 %}.

 There can be spurious wake ups where a task is woken up without the event occurring.
 To avoid this, sleeping should be handled in a loop that checks the condition has occurred before exiting {% cite lkd -l 61 %}.

 ## Preemption and context switching

 **Context switching** is the switching from one runnable task to another.
-This is handled by the `context_switch()` function, and its called by `schedule()` when a process has been selected to run {% cite lkd -l 62 %}.
+This is handled by the `context_switch()` function, which is called by `schedule()` when a process has been selected to run {% cite lkd -l 62 %}.

 Context switching:

-1. Switches the virtual memory mapping using `switch_mm()`
+1. Switches the virtual memory mapping using `switch_mm()`.
-2. Switches processor state (including saving and restoring stack and register values) using `switch_to()`
+2. Switches processor state (including saving and restoring stack and register values) using `switch_to()`.

-“The kernel provides a `need_resched` flag to signify whether a reschedule should be performed".
+"The kernel provides a `need_resched` flag to signify whether a reschedule should be performed".
 The flag is set by `scheduler_tick()` when a process should be preempted, and by `try_to_wake_up()` when a process with higher priority than the currently running process is woken up {% cite lkd -l 62 %}.

-Each time the kernel returns to user-space from a system call or returns to user-space from an interrupt handler, the `need_resched` flag is checked.
-If `need_resched` is set, the kernel calls `schedule` to invoke the scheduler.
+Each time the kernel returns to user space from a system call or returns to user space from an interrupt handler, the `need_resched` flag is checked.
+If `need_resched` is set, the kernel calls `schedule()` to invoke the scheduler.
 The flag is per-process instead of global {% cite lkd -l 62 %}.

 ### Kernel preemption

-Since Linux 2.6 the kernel code has been preemptive.
-Any task can be rescheduled as long as the kernel is in a state where it’s safe to reschedule: in other words as long as the kernel process doesn’t hold a lock.
+Since Linux 2.6, the kernel code has been preemptive.
+Any task can be rescheduled as long as the kernel is in a state where it’s safe to reschedule (as long as the kernel process doesn’t hold a lock).

 This is implemented with a `preempt_count` value added to each process's `thread_info`.
 The value begins at 0.
 Each time a lock is acquired the value is incremented by 1, each time a lock is released the value is decremented by 1.
 If the value is 0 then it’s safe to preempt {% cite lkd -l 63 %}.

 Kernel preemption can occur:

-- When an interrupt handler exits, before returning to kernel-space
+- When an interrupt handler exits, before returning to kernel space.
-- When kernel code becomes preemptible again
+- When kernel code becomes preemptible again.
-- When a task in the kernel calls `schedule()`
+- When a task in the kernel calls `schedule()`.
-- When a task in the kernel blocks
+- When a task in the kernel blocks.

 {% cite lkd -l 63 %}